drgcheatsheet/drgcheatsheet/src/content/enemies.md

 <h3 id="bet-c">Bet-C</h3>

 - When Bet-C deploys her shields and starts firing mortars, sometimes (depending on where the mortars land), the area inside the shield is safe to get up close and power attack/unload your mag to do some great damage. thx @[FlamingCrimson](https://www.reddit.com/user/FlamingCrimson/)
+- Always target the charge suckers (yellow bulbs) on the Bet-C, not the robot itself for most damage.

 </Accordion>